 What’s The Best Spray Tanning Machine of 2019

-At the Tropicoco Spray Tan Studio, we spray around 15 people per day each and my Maxi Mist machine has never let me down.
+At the Tropicoco Spray Tan Studio, we spray around 15 people daily; my Maxi Mist machine has never let me down.
 It’s got a very powerful motor allowing 25+ applications a day.

-That’s the thing about spray tan machines, if you buy a cheap machine, the motor will burn out and leave you in the lurch with a week of angry pale customers!
+That’s the thing about spray tan machines if you buy a cheap device, the motor will burn out and leave you in the lurch with a week of angry pale customers!
 Not great for business or bank balance either!

 TOP-RATED & MY FAVORITE: The MAXI Mist Evolution TNT

 Why do I love it?
-It’s so powerful it can do a spray tan in 8 minutes and the control you have over each spray is unbeatable.
+It’s so powerful it can do a spray tan in 8 minutes, and your control over each spray is unbeatable.

-Your clients are dry by the time you’re finished because the mist is so fine!
-It can also do up to 25+ clients a day which other cheaper machines just couldn’t achieve.
+Your clients are dry when you finish because the mist is so fine!
+It can also do up to 25+ clients daily, which other cheaper machines couldn’t achieve.

 Best Value Maxi Mist Machine & Tent @ £209.99